According to a leading paper on the topic, sensory processing differences can be categorized into three basic patterns or subtypes:

 - Completing motor tasks automatically, often using the same pattern of movements without much thought.
 For example, you may shower or fix breakfast the same way every day without making any decisions about what action to take next.
 You just “go through the motions.”
 This automaticity of movements saves a lot of mental energy, which frees up energy for your brain to use on newer, more interesting functions.
 This process occurs at the base of the brain in the subcortical region and is more a result of good praxis than an actual function of praxis.

 When praxis skills are not fully functional, one or more of the above processes are impaired.
-This impairment is called dyspraxia.
+Depending on the severity, impairment in praxis is called praxis differences or dyspraxia.
 The literal definition of dyspraxia is “bad” or “difficult” action.
 Some people use the term dyspraxia interchangeably with, or prefer other terms, such as apraxia (which is literally defined as “without” action), developmental coordination disorder, or motor planning problems.
-In the United States, occupational therapists commonly use the term dyspraxia as an umbrella term for developmental praxis problems and apraxia is reserved for praxis challenges brought on by illness or injury.
+In the United States, occupational therapists commonly use the terms praxis differences or dyspraxia as an umbrella term for developmental praxis problems and apraxia is reserved for praxis challenges brought on by illness or injury.

 Praxis abilities are based on the sensory processing functions of modulation and discrimination of inputs, the cortical functions of planning and sequencing, as well as the cerebellar functions of sequencing and rhythmicity.
-Dyspraxia, as categorized under Sensory-Based Motor Disorder, is developmental in nature (as in developmental coordination disorder), and not caused by illness or injury (such as a head injury or stroke).
+Praxis differences, as categorized under sensory-based motor differences, are developmental in nature (as in developmental coordination disorder), and not caused by illness or injury (such as a head injury or stroke).
 Again, in the United States, rehabilitation professionals tend to prefer the term apraxia for praxis challenges brought on by illness or injury.

 - Poor coordination, especially for complex tasks involving multiple body parts